-After presenting the theoretical model, we describe the data.
+After presenting the theoretical model, we describe and explore the data.
 As explained in Section 3, our analyses are based on a matched employer-employee panel data set, which is constructed by combining the universe of US business and worker tax records for the period 2001-2015.
 Firm data contain information on sales, profits, intermediate inputs, and industry.
 Worker data contain information on the number of workers and their earnings.
 We merge the employer-employee panel data set with a new data set on US procurement auctions that we constructed primarily by scraping bidding websites.
 The resulting data set covers billions of dollars in procurement contracts awarded to thousands of firms.
 Importantly, we observe the bid of each firm in an auction, not only that of the winner.
+Using these data, we describe how employment and wages change if a firm wins a procurement contract.
+To estimate these impacts, we use a difference-in-differences (DiD) research design.
+The idea is to compare first-time winners of a procurement auction to the firms that bid for a procurement but lose, both before and after the auction.
+We find that, on average, winning a procurement auction leads to a 2% increase in earnings per worker in the post-treatment period.
+At the same time, the number of employees in the firm increases, on average, by about 8%.
+Reassuringly, there is no evidence of differential trends in the wages and employment of the treated and control groups prior to the procurement auction.
+The evidence that winning a procurement auction causes the firm to bid up wages and hire more workers is at odds with the textbook model in which the labor supply curve facing the firm is perfectly elastic.
+Instead, it is consistent with the notion that firms face upward-sloping labor supply curves and, therefore, have wage-setting power in the labor market, as we allow in our model.